 Oblate Program 2018 – 2019

 You can get this book at Smile.Amazon.com (they donate a percentage of your purchase to the Benedictine Sisters of FL).

-Below are the meeting dates, book section names and areas to be highlighted:
+Below are the meeting dates, book section titles and areas to be highlighted:

 Meeting dates: Book sections: Area to highlight: